sotw/folderFileNameToFan/README.md

-*[A personal stuff to covert all items in a folder from Simple Chinese to Tranditional Chinese]
+#A personal stuff that covert whole folder to traditional Chinese if a Simpliy Chinese filename was found# known issue: some Japanese character will be converted as well